 - Any missed payments on your report

-All of the things above are factored in to calculate your FICO score.
+All of the things above are factors used to calculate your FICO score.

 One of the great things about the Discover Credit Scorecard (aside from it being free) is that there is no pressure to sign up for paid products and subscriptions like we found when we tested other sites that claim to provide free FICO scores.

-Another way to get your FICO score for free is related to something you might already have in your wallet: credit cards.
+Another way to get your FICO score for free is through your credit card company.

-A number of credit card issuers are now offering free FICO scores as a perk to their customers.
+A number of credit card issuers now offer free FICO scores as a perk to their customers.
 At the time of this writing, here are some of the bigger card issuers that offer free scores with some or all of their cards:

 - American Express